Baseball bat: Materials and manufacture

 Within league standards there is ample latitude for individual variation, many batters settling on their own bat profile, or one used by a successful batter.
-Formerly, bats were hand-turned from a template with precise calibration points; today they are machine-turned to a fixed metal template.
+Formerly, bats were hand-turned from a template with precise calibration points but more recently they are machine-turned to a fixed metal template.
 Historically significant templates may be kept in a bat manufacturers' vault; for example, Babe Ruth's template, which became popular among major-league players, is R43 in the Louisville Slugger archives.
 Ruth favored a thinner handle than was the norm in the 1920s, and his success caused most to follow.
+Ruth used an unusually large bat, which he reduced in size incrementally during his career.
+In 1920 he was using a 40-inch, 54-ounce bat, made of ash, with a slender handle.
+In 1928 he wrote, "A few seasons ago I used a 54 ounce bat, long and with the weight well at the end.
+Now I'm using a 46 ounce club--and each season when I have a new set of bats made, I have an addition ounce taken off."

 Once the basic bat has been turned, it has the manufacturer's name, the serial number, and often the signature of the player endorsing it branded into it opposite the wood's best side.
 Honus Wagner was the first player to endorse and sign a bat.
 Next, most bats are given a rounded head, but some 30% of players prefer a "cup-balanced" head, in which a cup-shaped recess is made in the head, introduced to the major leagues in the early 1970s by José Cardenal; this lightens the bat and moves its center of gravity toward the handle.
 Finally, the bat is stained in one of several standard colors, including natural, red, black, and two-tone blue and white.